If you dream of helping others reach their potential, a career in education may be for you.

 Free online microcredentials for family caregivers, teachers and high school students!

 It’s time to embark on a new education journey!
-New Mexico Highlands University, in partnership with Northern New Mexico community organizations, colleges and school districts, now offers stackable credentials, learning modules and MOOCs to help your job and career.
+New Mexico Highlands University, in partnership with Northern New Mexico colleges, school districts, and community organizations, now offers stackable credentials, learning modules and free massive open online courses (MOOCs) to help your job and career.
+Explore the free online microcredentials to boost your career/job skills.

 Initial contacts and inquiries: